sonictheprogrammer/kod/README.md

 ### openSUSE

-To install git use zypper.
+To install git, use zypper.

 `zypper install git`